As soldiers mutiny in Burkina Faso, government dismisses talk of coup | Law-Order

 Kabore was not seen in public.
 His Twitter account issued a single tweet on Sunday to encourage Burkina Faso's national soccer team in its Africa Cup of Nations match against Gabon later in the day.
 It made no mention of events at home.
 NetBlocks, an internet blockage observatory, said web access had been disrupted as of around 10 a.m.
 A spokesperson for the airport said flights had not been cancelled.

-COUP FEARS Governments in West and Central Africa are on high alert for coups after successful putsches over the past 18 months in Mali and Guinea.
+Governments in West and Central Africa are on high alert for coups after successful putsches over the past 18 months in Mali and Guinea, where the army removed President Alpha Conde last September.
 The military also took over in Chad last year after President Idriss Deby died on the battlefield.

 Burkinabe authorities arrested https://www.reuters.com/article/burkina-security-idAFL8N2TR52K a dozen soldiers earlier this month on suspicion of conspiring against the government.
 The arrests followed a shake-up within the army's leadership in December, which some analysts saw as an effort by President Kabore to shore up his support within the military.

-Rising violence in Burkina Faso driven by Islamist attacks, part of a larger insurgency in West Africa's Sahel region, killed over 2,000 people last year.
+Rising violence in Burkina Faso driven by Islamist attacks killed over 2,000 people last year.
 Anti-government demonstrations were planned for Saturday, but the government banned them and the police intervened to disperse the hundreds of people who tried to assemble in Ouagadougou.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)